xfynx/jsGB/README.md

 - Kevin Matney, UIUC: Microscopic dump of DMG BIOS
 - Arvidsson, Eklund, Murphy: ExCanvas for IE
 - Andy Na: XHR binary file transfer

-HOWTO:
-- To load another file in memory, choose it with fileselector when stop if needs and reset and when run

-- It needs to store loadable files in inner directory called 'files' without any subdirectories.